Nick Crama

 Copied!

-Nick Crama is a Senior Director with Alvarez & Marsal Tax in Amsterdam.
-He brings more than 12 years of experience in tax advisory in the investment management industry.
+Mr. Crama has more than 12 years of experience in tax advisory services in the investment management industry.

 Prior to joining A&M, Mr. Crama spent 10 years with Deloitte in Amsterdam.
-He brought commercial and strategic thinking to assist clients with complex tax topics, including implementations of ATAD2 and DAC6 and tax’s growing importance in the ESG imperative.
-He serviced Dutch and pan-European investment management clients, assessing tax development impacts, restructuring when necessary and implementing practical control measures to manage risks and ensure compliance.
+He used commercial and strategic thinking to assist clients with complex tax topics, including implementation of the EU Anti-Tax Avoidance Directive 2 (ATAD2) and Directive on Administrative Cooperation 6 (DAC6), as well as the growing importance of tax in the ESG imperative.
+He supported Dutch and pan-European investment management clients, assessing tax development impacts, restructuring when necessary, and implementing practical control measures to manage risks and ensure compliance.

 Mr. Crama earned a master’s degree in international and European tax law from the University of Amsterdam.
-He is a member of the Dutch Association of Tax Advisers (Nederlandse Orde van Belastingadviseurs).
+He is a member of the Dutch Association of Tax Advisers.

 Insights By This Professional